satai/mcp-micronaut-poc/README.md

 - CLI (StdInOut) communication only
 - Tools only (no Prompts...)
 - Only int, boolean, number and strings as parameters
-- Only one String on output
+- Only one String on output, no pictures, music
+- no configuration of the server
 - No end to end integration test
 - Temporary (?) package
 - Tested with Kotlin only, no Java, no Groovy